kg3/MMM/README.md

 ## Ransom Cornfoot, Janitor (Mike Martinson)
 ### Trailer Park: Winter Hills, Lot 20
 ### Taurus - Birthday: April 30
-### Ransom's constant pacing and polite nature align with Taurus' practical and determined qualities.
+### Ransom's constant pacing and polite nature align with Taurus' practical and determined qualities. [astrology reading](./readings/cornfoot.md)
 Ransom Cornfoot has never heard an unfunny joke, as this janitor is always cackling.
 But Ransom’s got a laugh you'll always remember.
 It's potentially the most obnoxious snort-filled chuckle-giggles your ears have ever consumed.